Professor Juan Battle

 New York, NY 10016

-Juan Battle is a Professor of Sociology, Public Health, & Urban Education at the Graduate Center of the City University of New York (C.U.N.Y.).
-He is also the Coordinator of the Africana Studies Certificate Program.
+Juan Battle is a Professor of Sociology, Urban Education, Public Health, & Social Welfare at the Graduate Center of the City University of New York (CUNY).
+He is also the Coordinator of the Africana Studies Certificate Program and teaches at CUNY’s Murphy Institute for Worker Education and Labor Studies.

 In addition to having delivered lectures at a multitude of academic institutions, community based organizations, and funding agencies throughout the world, Professor Battle’s scholarship has included work throughout North America, South America, Africa, Asia, and Europe.